jokergoo/simplifyEnrichment/README.md

 BiocManager::install("simplifyEnrichment")
 ```

-If you want the latest version, install it directly from GitHub:
+If you want to try the latest version, install it directly from GitHub:

 ```r
 library(devtools)